Chisw/gagu/gagu-website/src/pages/docs/development/dev-and-build.md

 4. Dry run publish, update package size info, publish to NPM

-## Build Desktop Version
+## Build Binary Version

-1. The desktop version needs to complete the previous built step above
+1. The binary version needs to complete the previous built step above

 2. Install the dependencies in `gagu/package.json`, yes, this is a bit redundant, this is caused by the original decision to put the three parts in the same repository, fortunately, it is not a big problem